 It can cost as little as $300 to train a frontline health worker in critical lifesaving skills to address common threats to health.
 The overall cost to deploy them varies, but is estimated at $3,700 for one year.
 Midwives who are critical to reducing the deaths of mothers and newborns require longer training but still cost on average less than $5,000 to train.
 In some countries, policies and programs are expanding the tasks and support for existing health workers so that they can do more with only marginal additional costs.

-Never has the U.S. economy depended so much on the success of developing nations.
-Developing countries now account for almost half the globe’s economic output and their economies are growing faster than the industrialized world.
+Never has the U.S. economy depended so much on the success of low- middle-income countries, which now account for almost half the globe’s economic output and their economies are growing faster than the industrialized world.
 These growing markets benefit from a healthier workforce, better educated youth, and greater stability.
 With this growth comes the foundation for international business partnerships that benefit both donor and developing nations.